 The statutory criteria require that the victim of the alleged abuse must:

-Be disabled by means of mental illness, mental retardation or physical impairment, and
+- Be disabled by means of intellectual/developmental disability, mental illness or physical disability, and

 To establish jurisdiction, the Hotline staff must also examine the nature of the incident.
 DPPC’s enabling statute, M.G.L. c.
 19C, and the DPPC regulations, 118 CMR, require that the incident must: